 When I was a child, I had a love-hate relationship with ballet.
-A natural aptitude had pushed me to attend one of Milan's most prestigious ballet schools at age 7, but a career in ballet was cut short after a year of tears.
-No matter how much I'd try: my knees didn't squeeze together and my gaping thigh gap was not a desirable feature to become a ballet starlet.
+A natural aptitude had pushed me to attend one of Milan's most prestigious ballet schools at age 7, but my career in ballet was cut short after a year of tears.
+No matter how much I'd try, my knees didn't squeeze together and my gaping thigh gap was not a desirable feature to become a ballet starlet.
 Every class involved me being shouted at for my inept anatomy.
 That sadly put an end to my days of ballet (though there was also a brief stint in high school).
-Spending some time in Richmond Upon Thames in 2019, I had some time to explore a new style of training and Barreworks (a pioneering barre studio in the UK) offered me the perfect opportunity to broaden my horizons.
-I was a keen yogi and pilates enthusiast already, and a former cheerleader and fitness coach for Pete's sake.
+Spending some time in Richmond Upon Thames in 2019, I had some time to explore a new style of training and The Barre Collective (a pioneering Barre studio in the UK) offered me the perfect opportunity to broaden my horizons.
+I was a keen yogi and Pilates enthusiast already, and a former cheerleader and fitness coach, for Pete's sake.
 How hard could it be?
 Turns out, THE HARDEST DAMN THING I have ever done in my life.
 Of course, I was hooked.
 There's nothing more challenging than being humbled and finding another mountain to climb.

 Barre has become a trend in the last few years, but is it a FAD?
 Let's delve deeper into the method and its origins to find out.

 ORIGINS OF BARRE: Peter Martins created the NYC Ballet Workout, a collaboration between New York Ballet Company and New York Sports Club.
 The DVD workout package included 21 exercises in their Vol.1 and 2 series.